"Charmin" toilet paper commercials featured cartoon bears. Left entirely unsaid is they're all about bears shitting in the woods.

 An advertisement for the UFC'sUltimate Ultimate 1995 event, which took place near Christmas, featured a clip of Keith Hackney repeatedly punching Joe Son in the crotch set to music from Tchaikovsky's The Nutcracker.

-During the 2010 Winter Olympics, an VISA ad played on TV showing various people carrying the torch through several biomes while music from The Good, the Bad and the Ugly played in the background.
+During the 2010 Winter Olympics, a VISA ad played on TV showing various people carrying the torch through several biomes while music from The Good, the Bad and the Ugly played in the background.
 The song?
 "The Ecstasy of Gold", of course!

 Why does Little Caesar say "Pizza!
 Pizza!"?
 Because he et two.
+To be precise, the real answer is because Little Caesar used to have a deal about buying 2 pizzas.